plamen-penev-ffw/behat-starter-kit/README.md

 This repo contains barebone Behat installation that can be used as standalone testing platform for the sole purpose of a single project.
 Below you can find information how to setup and configure all the needed things in order to get a separate Behat instance up and running.

 # Windows users read this first
-How to setup WSL and install Ubuntu Linux -> [click here](https://github.com/plamen-penev-ffw/behat-starter-kit/blob/master/WSL.md)
+How to setup WSL and install Ubuntu Linux in Windows -> [click here](https://github.com/plamen-penev-ffw/behat-starter-kit/blob/master/WSL.md)

 # Check list of procedures that need to be completed in order to run Behat: